yanncauchepin/OptimizationCVRP/README.md

 ## Monitor ##

+To configure the heuristic algorithm used in this program, the user have to inform value during the execution of the program.
+In chronological order, the user have to provide :
+- **First Customer** : Integer value between 0 and the total number of customers minus one, due to variable indexing.
+If the value informed is not available, the default value 0 is then used.

 ## Results ##

+The program will saved the minimum distance cost of the solution and each ordered round to complete the total delivery requests in the **Output** directory in the file named ***output.txt***.

 ## To do list ##

-- [ ] Add a summary in README.
-- [ ] Check and rename dataset files.
-Adapt name in report.
+- [ ] Adapt report with example names.
-- [ ] Correct segmentation fault error due to float distance in input file.
+- [ ] Correct segmentation fault error due to double matrix distance in input file.
+- [ ] Adapt maximum capacity vehicle from integer to double.
 - [ ] Translate pseudo code in report in english.
-- [ ] Define a metadata for input in README.
-- [ ] Generate an ouput.txt file to stock the results.